ethanmcmike/autobake/README.md

 # About
 This is a PLC project with multiple ladder logic programs that include sequences, timers, pulse generators, low-level warnings, and error management.

-The system is an imaginary cookie vending machine that automatically produces cookies from scratch when the user presses a button.
-All the ingredients are assumed to be stored properly at an appropriate temperature and can be dispensed with machines into a large mixing bowl.
-The mechanical systems and actuators are not simulated and are assumed to function properly.
-This project is only modelling the control system.
+The system is a cookie vending machine that automatically produces cookies from raw ingredients.
+The program controls the sequence of dispensing and mixing ingredients based on a user-defined recipe, bakes and presents the cookies, cleans the bowls asyncronously, and presents the cookies.
+The program also maintains the refrigerator temperature using a feedback loop and a PID controller.
+The ingredient stock levels are tracked both electronically and using low-level sensors.

+Components:
+ - Micro850 (2080-LC50-48QWB-SIM)
+ - Conveyor belt
+ - Servo
+ - Refrigerator
+ - E-stop button

+Sensors:
+ - Photoelectric (digital)
+ - Hall-effect (digital)
+ - Temperature (analog current-controlled)

 Software:
  - Connected Components Workbench
  - FactoryTalk Optix Studio

-Hardware:
- - Micro850 Simulator

 # Documentation
 View the ladder logic and variables in the [documentation](https://github.com/ethanmcmike/cookie_vending_machine/blob/main/docs/).